Hey Kids (Start Here)

 “You must get to know her.
 She’s been educating me on Athosian cultural practices.
 I’d love to see the relationship between her people and the Expedition personnel deepen.
 Trade is one thing, but nothing brings people together like shared customs.
 She often eats early.
 Maybe we’ll run into her.”

-Woolsey held up more than half his share of conversation as Young tried to orient himself in shining, beautiful halls that all looked the same.
-When they reached the mess, the administrator loaded up Young’s tray with the best of the breakfast on offer, then guided them toward a table where Teyla sat alone, contemplatively working through a bowl of oatmeal and fruit.
+The administrator loaded up Young’s tray with the best of the breakfast on offer, then led the way to a table where Teyla sat alone, working through a bowl of oatmeal and fruit.

 “Teyla,” Woolsey said.
 “Would you mind if we joined you?”

 “Please.”
-She smiled up at them.
+She smiled.
 “Sit.”

 “Hi.”
-Young placed his tray on the table, leaned his cane against its edge, and carefully lowered himself into his seat.
+Young placed his tray on the table, leaned his cane against its edge, and lowered himself into his seat.

 “Thanks,” Young replied.